Get to know Dan

 His parents fought hard to provide Dan and his siblings the opportunities to live a good life.
 The values instilled in him by his parents–hard work, honesty, integrity and looking out for people who are left out and left behind have motivated him his entire life.

 Dan worked his way through college and law school, taking out loans that he is still repaying to this day.
 When Dan graduated law school he turned down offers at large corporate law firms to work at New Hampshire Legal Assistance, doing what Dan does best–fighting for people who have no one in their corner.
 Dan represented low-middle income Granite State families, seniors, veterans, and victims of domestic violence, often up against big bureaucracy and big corporations.
-Taking on fights for working people in the courtrooms, he realized that all too often, the laws weren’t written with working families in mind.
+For several years, Dan managed all of the housing work, including the attorneys, paralegals, and staff, working to save people’s homes from foreclosure by Wall Street banks during the last recession, fighting housing discrimination, and advancing affordable housing.
+Taking on fights for working people in the courtrooms, Dan realized that all too often, the laws weren’t written with working families in mind.
 Too many of them were written behind closed doors to protect big corporations and the well-connected, not working people.

 Dan decided to run for State Senate to tackle this problem head on–to write laws that help working families and put Granite Staters first.

-As a State Senator, Dan worked across the aisle to expand access to health care for 50,000 Granite Staters, protect people with pre-existing conditions, invest in renewable energy, and establish the toughest drinking water standards in the country.
+As a State Senator, Dan worked across the aisle to expand access to health care for 50,000 Granite Staters, protect people with pre-existing conditions, invest in renewable energy, advance affordable housing, help working families, and establish the toughest drinking water standards in the country.
+Following the 2018 election, Dan became the youngest Majority Leader of the New Hampshire Senate in state history.

-Dan lives in Concord with his wife Erin and his daughters Josie and Iris.
+Dan won the 2020 Democratic nomination for Governor of New Hampshire.
+He was unsuccessful in the general election agains the two-term incumbent.
+He lives in Concord with his wife Erin and his daughters Josie and Iris.
 He earned his law degree from the University of Iowa, and his master’s degree in Public Policy from Georgetown University, focusing on economics and energy regulation.